slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 ros2 launch depthai_ros_driver camera.launch.py
 ```
 By default, the */oak/rgb/image_raw* has 1280x720 size, and can be consumed compressed.
-It is published at VERY low frame rate, below 1 Hz.
+It is published at ~10 Hz, if run locally on Intel I7 Desktop.

 ## Useful Links